waynehartman/NSKeyedUnarchiver-NSErrorAPI.h/README.md

 NSKeyedUnarchiver+NSErrorAPI.h
 ==============================

-For those that abhore try/catch and need something a little more flexible when using NSKeyedArchiver.
+For those that abhore try/catch and need something a little more flexible when using NSKeyedUnarchiver.

 ##How to use it